 - Teaching Arrangements

-- Tutorials are managed in four modules, two per semester.
-Each module is 4-6 weeks,
+Tutorials are managed in four modules, two per semester.
+Each module is 4-6 weeks, including assessment.

-The practical component to MICR 360 involves rotations through 4 different research labs in the department.
+The practical component to MICR 360 involves rotations through three different research labs in the department.

 Research article-based learning.